Skip to content

 Day 3: Nikko

-Today we leave Tokyo by shinkansen bullet train for Nikko, a UNESCO heritage site.
+Today you leave Tokyo by express train for Nikko, a UNESCO heritage site.
 Once a remote mountain hermitage, Nikko rose to fame in 1617 when it became the mausoleum for Tokugawa Ieyasu, Japan’s most famous shogun.
-We walk through an impressive avenue of giant cedar trees before arriving at the brilliantly decorated Toshogu Shrine.
-There will be time to explore the extensive complex of shrine and temple buildings as well as beautiful Chuzenji Lake and Kegon Falls, part of Nikko National Park.
+You walk through an impressive avenue of giant cedar trees before arriving at the brilliantly decorated Toshogu Shrine.
+There will be time to explore the extensive complex as well as its surrounds including the Nikko's iconic Shinkyo Bridge.

 Tonight you’ll experience your first hot spring onsen bath of the tour at a traditional ryokan inn.
-Our guide will talk you through basic bathing etiquette and explain why a visit to an onsen remains one of the nation’s most popular pastimes.
-Unwind in the mineral waters, enjoy a multi-course kaiseki banquet, and sleep on futon in the simple elegance of a tatami mat room – a quintessential Japan experience!
+Your guide will talk you through basic bathing etiquette and explain why a visit to an onsen remains one of the nation’s most popular pastimes.
+Unwind in the mineral waters, enjoy a multi-course kaiseki banquet, and sleep on a futon in the simple elegance of a tatami mat room – a quintessential Japanese experience!

 Breakfast, Lunch, Dinner